 "Don't start with paper," she says.
 "It will bog anyone down because it is tedious and the most frustrating."
 We hear that.
 Save that un-fun task for when your organizing momentum is already rolling.

-Sorry, shoppers: Organization is an action, not something you can buy.
-Common culprits: renting storage space — which costs around $600 a year for a small unit — or sinking $400 into some deliciously chic, handwoven baskets (they’d look amazing in your living room!).
-When you invest big in one decluttering effort, you end up feeling super accomplished when all you’ve done is drain your bank account — and maybe put a few things in one pricey, new container.
+Sorry, shoppers.
+Organization is an action, not something you can buy.
+Common culprits: renting storage space — which costs around $2,800 a year for a small unit — or sinking $400 into some deliciously chic, handwoven baskets (they'd look amazing in your living room!).
+When you invest big in one decluttering effort, you end up feeling super accomplished when all you've done is drain your bank account — and maybe put a few things in one pricey new container.

-Avoid overspending (and under-organizing) with two rules of thumb:
+Avoid overspending (and under-organizing) with these two rules of thumb:

 First, if you can live without something for months or years at a time, you likely don't need it.
 Storage units are handy for moves and remodels, but in most cases, long-term use is an unnecessary budget-buster.

 Second, an organized life requires very little investment.
 Clear plastic tubs cost $2 at IKEA.
 Plus, simple, clear containers allow you to actually see what's inside, so you'll never forget which $100 basket is storing your scarves again.

 Ricard often spies abandoned piles slated for the local charity shop in clients' households.
 "After going through the energy of sorting things to get rid of, make sure to complete the task by actually taking them out of the house," says Ricard.
 "The cleared space will be a relief!"